For financial assistance related to the impacts of COVID-19, please visit the COVID-19 Financial Assistance page.

 The Student Emergency Fund (SEF) is a joint venture between the Division of Student Affairs and Scholarships and Student Aid.
-The SEF assists Carolina students by providing financial support when they need assistance with unexpected emergency expenses surrounding situations such as accidents, illness, death of a family member, fire damage or need for temporary housing.
-Students may apply for funds when they have exhausted all other resources.
-This funding is not intended to replace or supplement existing financial aid and does not have to be repaid.
+The SEF assists Carolina students by providing financial support when they need assistance with unexpected, unforseen, and unavoidable emergency expenses surrounding situations such as accidents, illness, death of a family member, fire damage or need for temporary housing.
+Currently enrolled students may apply for funds when they have exhausted all other resources (credit card, payment plans, additional student aid, assistance from family/friends, other personal resources).
+This funding is not intended to reimburse for expenses that have already been paid, or to replace or supplement existing financial aid.
+If Student Emergency Funds are granted, they do not have to be repaid.

 (this list is not exhaustive):